Bank of England's Carney sees powerful global response to coronavirus

 "It is reasonable to expect a response that reflects a combination of fiscal measures and central bank initiatives."

+Policymakers from the Group of Seven rich nations were due to hold a conference call on Tuesday.

+Two G7 officials said the policymakers would stop short of directly calling for new government spending or coordinated central bank interest rate cuts.

-While the measures would vary from country, they would have the common goal of providing bridging support for the economy, Carney said.
+Carney said that while the measures would vary from country to country, they would have the common goal of providing bridging support for the economy.

 "We are confident that collectively these measures both within jurisdiction and across jurisdictions will be both powerful and timely," he said.

+Carney said the BoE's monetary and financial policy committees and bank supervisory committee met jointly on Monday "to review a range of macroeconomic and financial system scenarios and their implications, and they will continue to meet as needed and will act as appropriate."

+He said "all necessary contingency plans" were in place at the BoE.

-(Reporting by David Milliken, Elizabeth Howcroft and Paul Sandle; writing by William Schomberg; editing by Alistair Smout)
+(Reporting by David Milliken, Elizabeth Howcroft, additional reporting by Paul Sandle, Estelle Shirbon; writing by William Schomberg; Editing by Alistair Smout)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.